tigerting98/tolekos-tale/README.md

+# Toleko's Tale
+## A 2D bullet hell game
+Hi, we are Team Pokka Ice Lemon Tea.
+This is the repo for our gamem, Toleko's Tale, that we are making for NUS Orbital 2020.

 ## README
 We have shifted our readme to Google Docs for easier editing and collaboration.
 Links to our videos can be found here as well.